The Suze Orman Problem:

 Orman's other partner, US Bank, never said a word about Orman's prepaid card, until they sent this letter to card users letting them know the card was about to close after two and a half years of sopping up their fees, and asking them to quickly spend all the money they'd stored on the card.
 Anyone who missed or didn't understand their convoluted letter was out of luck.

 Victims of Orman's fraud were notified in the second sentence of the same US Bank letter, "This is a prepaid card and thereby not reported to any credit reporting agency."

 Not only did Orman's widely broadcast false promises and fraudulent claims convince fellow citizens to pour their hard earned money into the black hole of Suze Orman's Approved Card, this criminal actually convinced her victims to enthusiastically spread her shameful fraud like a money-eating virus to their own family and friends.
 If that's not illegal, what is?

 Some journalists have delivered plenty of alarming information in their articles, including these:

 - The Daily Beast: Can Suze Orman Save America? -- Adam Auriamma's title is a riff on the narcissistic sociopathy and delusions of grandeur Orman displays in this article, including, "I don’t question myself anymore.
 If I think it, I know it is true, and I don’t care what you say to me.
 I know my thoughts are true."
-In this article, Orman also claims that she deserves to win a Nobel Prize for her attempts to scam and plunder the Philippines with her prepaid debit card scam.
+In this article, Orman also claims that she deserves to win a Nobel Prize for her attempts to plunder the Philippines with her prepaid debit card scam.
 (Do they give Nobel Prizes for most successful scams?)